-61 The name corresponds to that of one of the five tribes instituted in Messenia at the time of the liberation from Sparta.
-Named after descendants of Herakles, they are attested in Messene itself, Thouria and Korone; see Luraghi 2008, 230-31.
+61 The name corresponds to that of one of the five tribes instituted in Messenia at the time of the fiberation from Sparta.
+Named after descendants of Herakles, they are attested in Messene itself, Thouria and Korone; see Luraght 2008, 230-31.
 Themelis 2008, 218 says that Kleolaia was a kome of Messene of uncertain location and was also called Kleola.

 62 Originating from Mount Lykaion, the River Neda flew initially through Arkadia, but after taking a sharp turn to the west, it marked the northern border of the Messenian territory towards Phigaleia (HILLER VON GAERTRINGEN - LATTERMANN 1911, 14-15 and Paus.
 4.20.2).
 The northeastern border of Messene towards Megalopolis could be envisioned as a line that departed at an angle from the river.
-In that area, the steep hill to the south of the village of Kakaletri, probably identified with the Heira of the Second Messenian War, was protected by two fortifications, clearly meant to defend the Messenian border.
-The most detailed account remains that of HILLER VON GAERTRINGEN - LATTERMANN 1911, 13-29.
+In that area, the steep hill to the south of the village of Kakaletri, probably identified with the Heira of the Second Messenian War, was protected by two fortifications, classly meant to defend the Messenian border.
+The most detailed account remains that of Messenian that of Messenian that of Messenian transpired that the Messenian border.